 • Encourage students to practice good study habits.
 Students should set aside time every day for homework

-While the Minnesota Department of Education strives to ensure this testing schedule remains unaltered, it is subject to change based on assessment decisions made by the Minnesota Legislature or U.S. Congress.
+While the Minnesota Department of Education (MDE) strives to ensure this testing calendar remains unaltered, it is subject to change based on assessment decisions made by the Minnesota Legislature or United States Congress.

 Minnesota Comprehensive Assessments (MCAs)